mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-project/java.md

 ---
-title: Create new Android project
+title: Create an Android project
 description: In this step you create an Android project and add the Android Client SDK library.
 ---